mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 Inherently, a developer will want to be able to progress their work without having to communicate with others as there's a perception that this communication and seeking a shared understanding slows their ability to get things done.
-This inertia in communicaton scales up to the team level as well.
-So even when the team is using communal development approaches such as pair programming or mob programming the communication intertia just moves to the team boundary instead of the individual.
+This inertia in communication scales up to the team level as well.
+So even when the team is using communal development approaches such as pair programming or mob programming the communication inertia just moves to the team boundary instead of the individual.

 I am a strong advocate of communal development approaches because it helps deal with the communication issues between